-Join the Iowa Native Plant Society (INPS), Iowa Prairie Network (IPN) and Story County Conservation (PCC) for the fourth and final in a series of prairie walks at Doolittle Prairie, a 40-acre tract of pothole prairie in Story County.
+Join the Iowa Native Plant Society (INPS), Iowa Prairie Network (IPN) and Story County Conservation (SCC) for an evening prairie walk at Doolittle Prairie, the largest native prairie in Story County.

 Drake University Biology Professor Dr. Tom Rossburg will lead the walk.
 The format is casual and informational, focusing on questions from participants and identification of both blooming and vegetative plants.
 This is a good opportunity to view the prairie as it changes during the summer.